QuantEcon/lecture-source-jl/rst_files/julia_by_example.rst

     eps()

-For many cases, this is sufficient precision--but consider that in iterative algorithms applied millions of times, those small differences can add up
+For many cases, this is sufficient precision -- but consider that in iterative algorithms applied millions of times, those small differences can add up

 The only change we will need to our model in order to use a different floating point type is to call the function with an arbitrary precision floating point, ``BigFloat``, for the initial value